 Abstract

-The acute and sublethal toxicity of a heavy metal (Zinc) on the juvenile of Common carp was evaluated to determine its effect on the Opercular beat frequency (OBF).
+The acute and sublethal toxicity of a heavy metal (Zinc) on the juvenile of Common carp (Cyprinus carpio) was evaluated to determine its effect on the Opercular beat frequency (OBF).
 The fish was exposed to varying levels of the toxicant (2.12mg/l; 4.25mg/l and 8.50 mg/l) for 96 hrs using static bioassay.
 The operculum beat frequency were significantly (P< 0.05) affected by the exposure and concentration indicatingan impaired respiratory function.
 These findings highlight the potential of opercular beat frequency as a sensitive bioindicator for assessing sublethal respiratory stress in fish exposed to heavy metal contaminants like zinc.

 Key words